 Betting on tennis has a number of advantages, especially for those who may specialise in one sport but want to diversify without diverting too much effort away from the rest of your other sports.
 One is that there are lots of statistics readily available, giving you the numerical base you need to make informed decisions.
 The nature of the sport gives plenty of choices of how you want to bet too, whether you want to focus on one match or tournament or profile a player throughout his or her entire career.
-In this article we’ll not only break down the best ways to bet on tennis but which of the best online bookmakers give you the best offers out there for your tennis needs!
+In this tennis betting odds comparison we’ll not only break down the best ways to bet on tennis but which of the best online bookmakers give you the best tennis betting odds.

 - Many bookmakers have invested effort into creating special promotions for tennis punters.